Skip to Content

 5. Targeted therapy: Researchers are exploring new targeted therapies that could potentially slow or stop the growth of meningiomas by interfering with specific molecules involved in tumor growth.

-Is Your Tumor to Continued Use of Depo-Provera?
+Is Your Tumor Linked to Continued Use of Depo-Provera?
 Contact Us!

 Our firm represents clients in cases involving pharmaceutical negligence, including Depo-Provera lawsuits.
 Should your tumor be linked to continued use of this contraceptive shot, you deserve compensation to help cover medical treatment and other financial losses, as well as your pain and suffering.